wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

-2. Deploy Wazuh Agent with Manager IP defined:
+2. Deploy the Wazuh agent with Manager IP defined.

 .. code-block:: console